 This won’t be the first time someone has told you that great photography is important to building your brand, particularly online.
 But let’s dive in a little deeper — what are the shots you really need?

 - Your story.
-Who are the people behind your shop?
-Maybe you’re inspired by a particular aesthetic, or you’re a husband-and-wife duo, or sustainability is your thing.
+Why do you make your products?
+Maybe you’re inspired by a particular art movement, or you’re a husband-and-wife duo, or you developed an organic alternative to a product your kids love.
 Whatever the story may be, try to translate it into images.
-Your customers will enjoy a deeper connection with your products and store the more they understand your mission.
+Your customers will enjoy a deeper connection with your products the more they understand your mission.

 Now that you have a collection of images, you can plan how you’d like to use them across your website, marketing materials, and social channels.
-As people are turning more toward social and email to stay in touch, you can use your new photographs to connect with your customers.
+As people are turning more toward social and email to stay in touch while they are physically apart, you can use your brand photographs to connect with them.
 Share an image of your team on Instagram and let your customers know we’re all in this together.
-Craft a newsletter where you share behind-the-scenes photos to bring your shop to life.
+Craft a newsletter where you share behind-the-scenes photos to bring your brand to life.

 At Faire, we’re always interested in seeing great imagery from our customers.
 If you have photographs you’d like to share with us for our social media and marketing purposes, please email [email protected]